 When you take a break, fight the urge to stay sedentary and schedule an active time to get your heart pumping.
 Go for a walk, bike ride, stretch, or do yoga, whatever floats your boat.
 The key is to leave your cell phone and your work behind.
 Exercising 20 to 30 minutes daily can significantly lower anxiety levels.
 You will also boost endorphins and serotonin to flood your brain with happiness.

 "Having something pleasant to focus on like trees and greenery helps distract your mind from negative thinking, so your thoughts become less filled with worry. “

 If you are not into exercise, a walk in the park or the forest will work equally well to managing stress.
 Time in the woods has been shown to lower your heart rate and blood pressure.
-It has a whole host of positive mood effects, including a reduction in hostility and depression.
-It also decreases fatigue, anxiety, and confusion, and generally has a strong relaxing effect.
+It has a host of positive mood effects, including reduced hostility and depression.
+It also decreases fatigue, anxiety, and confusion and generally has a strong relaxing effect.

 #5.
 Upgrade your physical work-from-home environment.